 - Preheat oven to 325ºF.
-Combine dry ingredients in a large mixing bowl—oats, oat flour, chocolate chips, walnuts, ground flaxseed, chia seeds, cinnamon, baking powder, and salt.
+Combine dry ingredients in a large mixing bowl—oats, oat flour, chocolate chips, walnuts, ground flaxseed, chia seeds, baking powder, and salt.

 - Stir in mashed banana, coconut oil, maple syrup, almond milk, and nut butter, (if including) until well blended.
 Let mixture rest for 4–5 mintutes, giving time for chia and flax to bind everything together.
 If your dough has gotten too thick, stir in an additional 1–2 tablespoons milk before scooping out onto your baking sheet.